0xPolygonMiden/miden-base/docs/architecture/overview.md

 The state model captures all individual states of all accounts and notes.
 Finally, the execution model describes state progress in a sequence of blocks.

 ### State model
 [State](state.md) describes everything that is the case at a certain point in time.
-Individual states of accounts or notes can be stored onchain and offchain.
+Individual states of accounts or notes can be stored on-chain and off-chain.
 This chapter describes the three different state databases in Miden.

 ### Execution model
 [Execution](execution.md) describes how the state progresses as aggregated state updates in batches, blocks, and epochs.
 This chapter describes the execution model and how blocks are built.